DC/OS uses Marathon to manage your processes and services.

 Scaling a Service

-Scaling a service using the web interface and the CLI…Read More
+Scaling a service using the UI and the CLI…Read More

 Using endpoints with containerized services…Read More